 When most people think of wood and lumber, they probably don’t give much thought as to where it came from.
-It’s enough to think that if something seems to be made of wood, that wood was probably bought at a retailer like Home Depot, and ultimately came from a tree.
+It’s enough to think that if something seems to be made of wood, that wood was probably bought at a hardware store, and ultimately came from a tree.
 While that’s true, there are many more steps involved for a tree to end up as lumber sold in a store.

 One of the most important parts of a piece of wood’s journey from a tree to its end use is the process of grading.
 Because not every piece of lumber is created equal, this grading process determines what a given plank of wood can be used for.

 For example, wood that’s meant to act as a support in the skeleton of a home might be different than wood that’s used to make a table, chair, or floor.
 The same goes for wood that’s used to make decks, or trim around doors and windows, and so on.
 Some applications focus more on the structural integrity of the wood, while others focus more on its appearance and resistance to daily wear and tear.

 The job of lumber grading specialists is to evaluate every piece of lumber, assign it a grade, and ensure it’s properly sorted depending on its qualities.
 That’s how we can ensure that we’re using the right piece of wood for the right job.